sage-code/eve/manual/structure.md

 **note:**
 * $user_path is any path defined by the user;
 * spaces in file-names are not supported you must use: "_" instead;
-* member alias can rename any member type: {constant, variable, function, routine};
+* member alias can rename any member TypeName: {constant, variable, function, routine};
 * class aliases are final instances of generic classes;

 ## Shared constants

-Shared constants are declared in _constant_ region.
+Shared constants are declared in _constant_ region, with "." prefix.

 **example**
 ```
 constant
-  @double: .Pi := 3.14; //  local constant
+  Double: .PI = 3.14; // shared constant
 ```

 **note:**
-* Constants are immutable entities;
+* Constants are immutable entities, they can not be altered,
-* Constant identifiers are starting with one uppercase letter;
+* Constant identifiers are starting with one uppercase letter,
-* Public constants are using dot prefix: "."
+* Public constants are using dot prefix: ".",
-* Constants are using operator ":=" for initialization;
+* Private constants are using underscore prefix "_",
-* Constant type is implicit defined using type inference;
+* Constants are using operator "=" for initialization,

 ## Shared variables